Monmon891Awesome/YOLO12ELCDPPCC/docs/BACKEND_API_REQUIREMENTS.md

 # YOLOv12 Backend API Requirements

-This document specifies the backend API endpoints required for the LungEvity web application to integrate with the YOLOv12 lung cancer detection model.
+This document specifies the backend API endpoints required for the PneumAI web application to integrate with the YOLOv12 lung cancer detection model.

 ## Base URL